Being John Malkovich: Development

-Kaufman's idea of Being John Malkovich originated simply as "a story about a man who falls in love with someone who is not his wife."
+Writer Charlie Kaufman's idea of Being John Malkovich originated simply as "a story about a man who falls in love with someone who is not his wife."
 Gradually he added further elements to the story which he found entertaining, such as floor 7 1/2 of the Mertin Flemmer building; among his first ideas, Malkovich was "nowhere to be seen".
 He wrote the script on spec in 1994 and though it was widely read by production company and film studio executives, all turned it down.
-Hoping to find a producer, Kaufman sent the script to Francis Ford Coppola, who passed it on to his daughter's then boyfriend Spike Jonze.
+Hoping to find a producer, Kaufman sent the script to Francis Ford Coppola, who passed it on to his daughter Sofia's then-boyfriend Spike Jonze.

 Jonze first read the script in 1996 and had agreed to direct the film by 1997.
 Jonze took the script to Propaganda Films, which agreed to produce the film in partnership with production company Single Cell Pictures.
-Single Cell producers Michael Stipe and Sandy Stern pitched the film to numerous studios, including New Line Cinema, who dropped the project after chairman Robert Shaye asked: "Why the fuck can't it be Being Tom Cruise?".
+Single Cell producers Michael Stipe and Sandy Stern pitched the film to numerous studios, including New Line Cinema, who dropped the project after chairman Robert Shaye asked, "Why the fuck can't it be Being Tom Cruise?"
 Jonze recalled that Malkovich asked the same question, and that Malkovich had felt that "Either the movie's a bomb and it's got not only my name above the title but my name in the title, so I'm fucked that way; or it does well and I'm just forever associated with this character."
 Jonze explained in the same interview that he had not realized how brave Malkovich's performance was.

 With a budget of $10 million, principal photography of Being John Malkovich began on July 20, 1998, and continued through August.
 Filming took place primarily in Los Angeles; specific locations included the University of Southern California campus and the Observation Bar on board the RMS Queen Mary.

 The puppets were created by Kamela Portuges-Robbins and Images in Motion.
 Phillip Huber animated the puppets.
 About Huber's puppetry, Jonze has said he was a full-time puppeteer and controlled his puppets with impressive means, such as using strings and no rods to control them, as well as swinging the puppets on high wires.